Bamboo toilet paper VS Recycled toilet paper

 What is the healthiest toilet paper to use?

 Toilet paper comes into daily contact with our skin.
 Like with other hygiene products, we need to know if the processes and chemicals involved in manufacturing pose any potential health issues.
-Recent studies have provided a clearer picture of the implications of bleached toilet rolls for our health, finding an elevated risk of problems such as skin irritation, yeast infection, and certain cancers due to the chemicals introduced in the bleaching process.
+Recent studies have provided a clearer picture of the implications of bleached toilet rolls for our health, finding an elevated risk of problems such as chronic irritation and certain cancers due to the chemicals introduced in the bleaching process.

 And it’s not just our own health we need to think about.
-The bleach that brings the natural brown colour of pulped timber and recycled material up to the bright white of a standard toilet roll has to be manufactured in the first place, and the waste-water from manufacturing can end up polluting waterways.
+The bleach that brings the natural brown colour of pulped timber and recycled material up to the bright white of a standard toilet roll has to be manufactured in the first place, and this will, of course, have an impact in terms of road miles, packaging, and energy used in manufacturing, all for the sake of a cosmetic change.

 When it comes to the health of our customers and our planet we’re not taking any chances.
 We don’t add bleach to any of our products, bottom line, full stop.
 In fact, we don’t add any harsh chemicals at all.
-So you know that your toilet rolls, kitchen rolls, and tissues don’t have any chlorine, dyes, or scents added, and that our factory isn’t adding any excess harmful chemicals to our seas and rivers in order to make Naked Sprout.
+So you know that your toilet rolls, kitchen rolls, and tissues don’t have any chlorine, dyes, or scents added, and that our factory isn’t adding any excess harmful chemicals to the water we use to make Naked Sprout.

 What is the truth about bamboo toilet paper?

-When people ask what the actual advantages of bamboo toilet paper are, they want to know if it can live up to the hype; does the sustainability of the raw material really outweigh the environmental costs associated with transport and manufacture?
+When people ask what the actual advantages of bamboo toilet paper are, they want to know if it can live up to the hype; does the fact that the raw material renews so quickly really outweigh the environmental costs associated with transport and manufacture?

 This is such an important question - raw material is only one part of the equation.
 In order to actually harness the sustainability of bamboo we need to make sure we aren’t simply moving the problem on to another part of the supply and manufacturing chain.

 When we look at bamboo in isolation, the benefits are clear.
-Bamboo grows and matures much faster than most commercial timber, replenishes itself naturally, and is able to thrive on degraded forest land using only rainwater.
+Bamboo grows and matures quickly, replenishes itself naturally, and is able to grow using less water and land than traditional timber sources.
 Its credentials as a timber source are so good that Project Drawdown has included the cultivation of bamboo as one of their 100 solutions for a science-based plan to avoid climate catastrophe.

 But to really benefit we need to make sure the bamboo is manufactured sustainably as well.
-While other brands stop at the bamboo supply, at Naked Sprout we keep going.
-We are innovating and building sustainability into every part of our process.
-With onsite solar, wind, water and biomass generators providing our power, and a living wage for everyone who makes our rolls, this is a bamboo roll that is truly as sustainable as it can possibly be.
+So at Naked Sprout we are building sustainability into every part of our process.
+With onsite solar, wind, water and biomass generators providing our power, and a living wage for everyone who makes our rolls, this is a bamboo roll to be proud of.